ubc-lib-geo/metadata-and-project-archiving/content/glossary.md

 - **ISO 19139** - ISO's XML implementation rules for encoding geospatial metadata.

-- **ISO 32000-1:2008** -

-- **Metadata Schema** - A schema describes the structure of your metadata and how the metadata about your object is set up.
+* **Metadata Schema** - A schema describes the structure of your metadata and how the metadata about your object is set up.

-- **Metadata Standard** - A very widely agreed upon schema which has been endorsed by a community or standards organization, like ISO or FGDC.
+* **Metadata Standard** - A very widely agreed upon schema which has been endorsed by a community or standards organization, like ISO or FGDC.

-- **Reproducibility** - The potential for your research data to be used to replicate your findings.
+* **Reproducibility** - The potential for your research data to be used to replicate your findings.
 As a rule, your published data should be as seamlessly reproducible as possible so that others can verify your findings and build from your research.